Don't Worry Be Happy (Guy Sebastian song): Commercial performance

 "Don't Worry Be Happy" debuted at number seven on the ARIA Singles Chart, and rose to its peak of number five after six weeks.
 It was Sebastian's eighth of 11 top ten singles in Australia.
 Although only released in mid November it was the sixth highest selling Australian artist single of 2011.
 It was also the 11th highest selling Australian artist single in 2012.
 The song spent 19 weeks in the ARIA Top 50, including ten weeks in the top ten and was certified 5× platinum.
 "Don't Worry Be Happy" was nominated for the ARIA Single of the Year Award.
 In 2012 this award replaced the industry voted Song of the Year, and the nominees were the ten highest selling Australian singles released during the eligibility period, with the winner decided by public vote.

 Accolades

 In 2012 "Dont Worry Be Happy" was shortlisted for the APRA Song of the Year.
-This award is peer judged with the shortlist, final five nominees and winner voted for by the songwiting members of APRA.
+This award is peer judged with the shortlist, final five nominees and winner voted for by the songwriting members of APRA.
 "Don't Worry Be Happy" has received 2013 APRA nominations for Most Played Australian Work and Pop Work of the Year.